Prop Bets Explained

 - Which side will score the game’s first run — New York Mets or Atlanta Braves?

 Apps are a great way to stay on top of the live betting market.
 When games get underway, you’ll find a dedicated section for current offerings.
 From there, just glance at the app as the contest plays out and keep an eye out for props you like.

 Do online sportsbooks let you cash props out early?

 When a game looks to be well in hand, some operators will offer an early payout option for winning bettors to consider.
 Many will do the same thing with props.
 When the result appears to be a certainty, books offer a portion of what you would see if you were to hold out until the end.

 As an example, let’s say that you have a bet on Daniel Jones’ passing yards.
 You chose over 280.5.
 At the end of the third quarter of a tight game, he’s sitting at 252 passing yards.
 Your total return on a winning bet would be $100 if it comes to fruition, but the book may attempt to mitigate the damage by offering you $75 for an early payout.
 As the game plays out, keep an eye on your open wagers for potential payout options.

 While there’s a lot to love about prop betting, any discussion of the topic would be incomplete without a look at the potential downside.
 There’s no one single thing that makes props an automatic no, but there are some possible pitfalls to be aware of.

-All legal and regulated sportsbooks have house rules for you to follow.
+All NY sportsbooks have house rules for you to follow.
 The rules cover what happens with bet placement, how the sportsbook settles wagers and various other circumstances.
 For props, here are some of the main points to keep in mind.